florento/PSE/src/ps14/README.md

 - spell according to the chromatic harmonic scale of $n.a$
 - count the number of printed accidents, with the KS (and mode) for the row.

+rem: same algo as PSE, except for computation of successor configs: only 1 successor config instead of 3 (determinism)

 ### step 2.
 select the row with least number of printed accidents.
 This is the estimated global ton for the piece.